 Kidney Transplant in Nigeria

-A kidney transplant is a surgical procedure to place a healthy kidney into a person with kidney failure.
+A kidney transplant is a surgical procedure to place a healthy kidney into a person with end stage kidney failure.

 What is Kidney Transplant?